 The Peruvian Government has encouraged integration with the global economy by signing a number of free trade agreements, including the United States-Peru Trade

 Promotion Agreement (PTPA), which entered into force in 2009.
 In 2012, the U.S. was the second largest destination for Peruvian exports, receiving 13.4%, and the main supplier of goods to Peru with an 18.9% market share.
 Peru has preferential trade agreements with 49 countries and unions including the U.S., Argentina, Brazil, Uruguay,

 Paraguay, Bolivia, Colombia, Ecuador, Canada, Chile, China, Mexico, Japan,

 Singapore, South Korea, Norway, Iceland, Liechtenstein, Switzerland, Thailand, and

-In its Doing Business 2010 publication, the World Bank ranked Peru 56 among 183 countries surveyed in terms of ease of doing business.
-This represented a nine place jump in Peru’s rating from 2009, when it was ranked 65 among the countries surveyed.
-Challenges cited by the 2010 report included enforcing contracts, dealing with construction permits, employing workers and starting a business.
-On all of these items Peru’s ranking was below 100.
-In other areas, such as obtaining credit and protecting investors, Peru was in the top 20 worldwide.
+In its Doing Business 2013 publication, the World Bank ranked Peru 43rd among 183 countries surveyed in terms of ease of doing business.
+The report rates the ease of processes like starting a business, dealing with construction permits, registering 3 properties, and obtaining credit.
 The full text of the Peru report can be accessed at: